tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 ---
 layout: grain
 title: The Consultant's Grain
-subtitle: Musings on strategy, culture and how to effect change within organizations which are inherently biased.
-How do you change against the grain?
-How do you recognize your own grain?
+subtitle: Culture eats strategy for breakfast.
+So what does effective strategy look like within an organizations culture?
+In short it starts with recognizing which recommendations go with or against the grain of the organization.
 ---

 You would think that being a consultant is easy.
 Clients hire you to help change their company in some way.
 You make some recommendations and provide some insights and then...